sharife/goldenthread-v2/site/content/_index.md

     link: https://goldenthread.org/productions/amreeka-the-comedy-show/
     text: "We are excited to announce **Wafaa Bilal**, an Iraqi-born artist and Arts Professor at NYU’s Tisch School of the Arts, as our 2023 Artist-in-Residence.
-Bilal’s work explores tensions between the cultural spaces he occupies —his home in the comfort zone of the U.S. and his consciousness in the conflict zone in Iraq.
-Bilal will collaborate with us on a number of projects throughout the year, including the curation of ***Amreeka: The Comedy Show*** and contributing to the **ReOrient Forum**.
+Bilal will collaborate with us on multiple projects throughout the year, including the curation of ***Amreeka: The Comedy Show*** and contributing to the **ReOrient Forum**.
 The Artist-in-residence program is a new initiative at Golden Thread that engages guest artists on an annual basis within the company’s staff.
 The program intends to bring fresh perspectives into each season and expand the culture of innovation and creativity while allowing the guest artist the opportunity to grow their work and engage with our communities."
 ---